scrabbletank/farhome-rules/dmsguide.md

 #### Cloak of Agility
 *Wondrous Item, Requires Attunement*

 This cloak grants you +1 to your Dexterity.
-If your movespeed is lower than your sprint speed, it is increased to your sprint speed.
+If your move speed is lower than your sprint speed, it is increased to your sprint speed.

 #### Cloak of Daggers
 *Wondrous Item*